Looking for a place to call home in the Greater Houston Area?

 All real estate agents should hold a license given by their local state regulatory board.
 Many real estate agents take their education further and earn advanced designations in specialties such as buyer representation, property management, second-homes and the seniors market.

-• Vanessa and I recently completed the Certified Luxury Homes Marketing Specialist training in San Diego.
-We are Certified and part of the KW Luxury International Group.
-We have helped over 200 families list and sell homes in and around The Woodlands and Houston area.
+• Vanessa and I completed the Certified Luxury Homes Marketing Specialist training in San Diego in 2014.
+We are Certified and part of the EXP Priority Luxury Group.
+We have helped over 600 families list and sell homes in and around The Woodlands and Houston area.

 3. How Many Homes did you close last year?